jchoe125/Professional-Materials/README.md

 5. Have a polished, mobile-responsive user interface.

 6. Design
    * Mobile-first design
    * Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.
    * Make sure the font size is large enough to read, and that the colors don't cause eye strain.

 ## Updated GitHub Profile

 Employers (and potential collaborators) _will_ look at your GitHub profile, so put your best face forward.

-Your GitHub profile must contain at least the following items:
+The GitHub profile must contain at least the following items:

 1. Profile picture or avatar